 Property ownership by the numbers:

-- 32 per cent of high-net-worth Canadians own additional commercial or
+- 32 per cent of high-net-worth Canadians own additional commercial or residential properties;

-11 per cent have purchased property for their parents or children to live in
+- 11 per cent have purchased property for their parents or children to live in

 Mortgages in retirement

 While some Canadians plan to pay off their mortgage before retirement, more than one-quarter of wealthy Canadians (with mortgages) don't have plans to become mortgage-free before retirement.

 "Cashing in investments to pay off your mortgage before retirement could trigger capital gains.
 That would mean additional taxes and less money to invest," says Peter.
 "Retirees in this financial demographic who are not concerned about meeting their mortgage payments see a tax advantage to maintaining a low-interest mortgage on their homes."

 When asked if they were worried about rising rates in the next year, three years or five, those with any concern amounted to eight per cent, 14 per cent, and 18 per cent of the overall group in each respective time frame.

 "While fluctuating interest rates can play a role in selecting a mortgage that fits with your financial situation, there are a number of additional considerations that Canadians need to factor into the equation," adds Peter.
 "A financial advisor can help you look at the entire picture and select an option that will work for you."

 To learn more about Investors Group mortgage offerings, visit InvestorsGroup.com